Turing machine: Alan Turing's a-machine

 Alan Turing invented the "a-machine" (automatic machine) in 1936.
-Turing submitted his paper on 31 May 1936 to the London Mathematical Society for its Proceedings (cf. Hodges 1983:112), but it was published in early 1937 and offprints were available in February 1937 (cf. Hodges 1983:129) It was Turing's doctoral advisor, Alonzo Church, who later coined the term "Turing machine" in a review.
+Turing submitted his paper on 31 May 1936 to the London Mathematical Society for its Proceedings, (Note: Cf. Hodges (1983)) but it was published in early 1937 and offprints were available in February 1937.
+(Note: Cf. Hodges (1983)) It was Turing's doctoral advisor, Alonzo Church, who later coined the term "Turing machine" in a review.
 With this model, Turing was able to answer two questions in the negative: